Today, I have a guest post.

 This is another Business School 101 concept that far too few e-commerce operations do.
 The idea is simple:

 - Run two versions of an advertisement, product sales page, website landing page, or other asset.

 - Let them operate for a month.

 - See which one performs better, and keep the elements that made it different.

-If you do this repeatedly, making iterative changes based on each version in turn, you fine-tune your marketing strategy step by step.
+If you do this repeatedly, making iterative changes based on each version, you fine-tune your marketing strategy step by step.

 As we said, the concept is simple.
-Many e-commerce companies choose not to do it because it can be challenging to set it up on your website, newsletter service, or sales platform.
-But that doesn’t mean it’s not worth the investment of time and energy to learn how.
+Many e-commerce companies choose not to do it because setting it up on your website, newsletter service, or sales platform can be challenging.
+But that doesn’t mean it’s not worth investing time and energy to learn how.

 When A/B testing, it can be tempting to make each version very different.
 Avoid this temptation.
 Although it makes intuitive sense, you’ll never know what aspect of each version drove the difference in response.
 Instead, change just one substantive thing, such as the wording of your CTA, the image at the center, or the background color.
 That way, when one version performs better than another, you know exactly what element was responsible.

 Final Thought: The Fire-and-Forget Mindset

 This last mistake is so common and important it deserves its own section.
 Because of how e-commerce is sold, people walk into it thinking they can build a shop and let the money roll in.
 This fire-and-forget mindset will not create an online store that brings you consistent income.